mewbotorg/mewbot/README.md

 #### Running the tests and linters

-You can run the linters via the convenience script `python3 -m tools.lint`.
+You can run the linters via the convenience script `./tools/lint` or with `python -m mewbot.tools.lint`
 This runs the auto-formatter `black`, two opinionated linting tools in `flake8` and `pylint`, and the `mypy` type checker in strict mode.

-You can run the test framework using the convenience script `python3 -m tools.test`.
+You can run the test framework using the convenience script `./tools/test` or with `python -m mewbot.tools.test`.
 Locally this will default to running all tests in parallel for fast testing.
 You can add the flag `--cov` to enable coverage, which will output coverage information both to the terminal and store details of code coverage as webpages in `coverage/`.